 The plant boosts of a low CO2 demand, so CO2 injection is not mandatory, however beneficial.
 Therefore, if you desire a significant improvement in its growth rate, then CO2 injection should be factored in.

-The plant will gain from regular application of liquid fertilizers as they promote a more compact and robust growth.
+The plant will gain from the regular application of liquid fertilizers as they promote more compact and robust growth.

 Important: If you keep shrimp in the tank with the Marsilea hirsuta, I would highly recommend reading my articles: